pauwels-labs/redact-docs/source/index.rst

 employes a public-key infrastructure and assigns keypairs to individual users, and certificate authorities to organizations.
-At the lowest level, users can authenticate themselves anonymously to any Redact service using mutual-TLS requests with a self-signed Redact-client certificate.
+At the lowest level, users can authenticate themselves anonymously to any Redact service using mutual-TLS requests with a self-signed :ref:`Client<client>` certificate.
 Depending on the authorization requirements of the request, this request could be accepted, or it could be denied.
 By augmenting the certificate with metadata and having it be signed by a certificate authority recognized by the server, any arbitrary